Working Holiday Visa Japan

 Japan Kickstart Package

-Start your Japan adventure experiencing living in Tokyo, Kyoto, or Fukuoka for two weeks!
+Start your Japan adventure experiencing living in Tokyo, Kyoto, Fukuoka or Okinawa for 2 or 4 weeks!
 Take Japanese language and cultural courses to gain a deeper understanding of Japan and participate in fun organized social events to get into the swing of Japan-life.

 mid-November - April